The history of Stilton is inextricably linked to that of the Great North Road and Stilton Cheese but its origins are even more ancient.

 Stilton was a day’s ride by mailcoach from London and so became an important overnight stop.
 At the peak of the stagecoach age, from around 1784 to the 1840s, there were 42 scheduled passenger and mail coaches stopping daily and many private carriages and post-chaises either travelling on the Great North Road or connecting with such services.
 Stilton was also one of the points where the drove road to the west (the Bullock Road) met the Great North Road and there was great business to be had shoeing cattle.

 There were 14 inns or ale houses in Stilton to serve the large numbers of through travellers, and a permanent population of around 500 to 600 people.
 While most earned their living from farming, the 1841 census showed that many had occupations directly connected to the coaches.
 The advent of the railways rapidly killed the coaching trade and Stilton reverted to being a principally agricultural community.

-Bare-knuckle prize fighting was a popular pastime; on 6th May 1789, on a site just to the south of the Bell Inn, some 3000 people gathered to watch a fight between two top-ranking fighters, Dan Mendoza and Richard Humphries.
-(Mendoza won, after 25 punishing rounds.)
+In the 18th century, bare-knuckle prize fighting was a hugely popular spectator sport; on 6th May 1789, on a site just to the south of the Bell Inn, some 3000 people gathered to watch a fight between two top-ranking fighters, Dan Mendoza and Richard Humphries.

 England’s Lost Lake

 Prior to the draining of the Fens in the 1850s, about three miles east of Stilton lay Whittlesea Mere, then the largest lake in lowland England.
 It was an important resource of fish, wildfowl and thatching reeds and a popular place for sailing.
 But, like much of the surrounding fenland, it was also something of a malarial swamp, so the merits of its being drained for agriculture excite dispute even today.